June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

-Avoid using pesticides as milkweed can be sensitive and these chemicals can harm butterflies and caterpillars.
-Allow seed pods to mature and disperse to support natural propagation.
+Avoid using pesticides as milkweed can be sensitive to them.
+And just as importantly the chemicals can harm butterflies and caterpillars.
+Let the seed pods grow and disperse and it will help them to spread naturally.

 Lantana (Lantana camara)